Is Hirschsprung’s Disease?

 - infrequent and explosive stools

-- needing to use laxatives or enemas to have bowel movements (laxatives loosen stool and enemas use water or mild soap to stimulate bowel movements)
+- needing to use laxatives to loosen stool or

 - abdominal swelling